brian-team/brian2/docs_sphinx/developer/guidelines/testing.rst

 For simple functions, doctests (see below) are a great alternative to writing classical unit tests.

-By default, all tests are executed for all selected code generation targets (see `Running the test suite`_ above).
+By default, all tests are executed for all selected runtime code generation targets (see `Running the test suite`_ above).
 This is not useful for all tests, some basic tests that for example test equation syntax or the use of physical units do not depend on code generation and need therefore not to be repeated.
 To execute such tests only once, they can be annotated with a ``codegen-independent`` attribute, using the `~nose.plugins.attrib.attr` decorator::